Well-built user personas are a great guiding star for any communication-type of project. How can we extend their lifespan beyond normal use?

 But subjective feedback is just one part of the user persona picture.
 For data-driven organizations, what can we do with interaction data, between user and brand, to improve our customer understanding?

 Let’s explore three types of persona building and maintenance to learn how to implement real-time customer interaction data to augment and improve user personas.

 Before we go any further, let’s set our definition of a user persona.
 Personas are basically a model of a group of people based on collective research about their traits in context to the objectives at hand.
 Here’s a longer read about personas and their history, if you’re interested.

 For web developers, user personas might represent different people and how they would use a particular website and its various pages and functions.

-For marketers, user personas might represent different kinds of buyers and the behaviors they have toward your brand.
+For marketers, user personas might represent different kinds of buyers and the behaviors they engage in with your brand.